kasramp/LetraX/README.md

 # LetraX
-Letrax is a simple bash script using Ncurses interface which is built on top of [AZLyrics](https://www.azlyrics) to allow search and view lyrics in terminal from AZLyrics site.
+LetraX is a simple bash script using Ncurses interface which is built on top of [AZLyrics](https://www.azlyrics) to allow search and view lyrics in terminal from AZLyrics site.

 ## Dependencies
 - dialog